argaman123/ChatAppFull/README.md

 ### TODO:

-- Improve the whole Job system
+- Improve the whole Job system if possible
-- Review and comment everything
+- Review and comment the frontend
-- ?
-Don't allow opening the chat in more than one window (maybe check current online users)